 The proposed bill would amend current statutes regarding high school graduation requirements in Arizona by introducing new standards and exemptions.
-Specifically, it would require the Arizona Department of Education (ADE) to establish a method and standard for determining a minimum performance level on the statewide assessment, which would then be included as a competency requirement for high school graduation by the State Board of Education (SBE).
-Additionally, the bill mandates that the ADE provide at least two opportunities for students to take the statewide assessment in grades 11 and 12.
-It also outlines specific exemptions from the assessment requirement for students who achieve passing scores on approved technical skills assessments or industry certifications, as well as for those with Individualized Education Programs (IEPs) or Section 504 plans.
+Specifically, it would require the Arizona Department of Education (ADE) to establish a method for determining a minimum performance level on the statewide assessment, which would then be included as a competency requirement for high school graduation.
+Additionally, the bill mandates that students in grades 11 and 12 be given at least two opportunities to take this assessment.
+Exemptions from passing the assessment would be provided for students who achieve a passing score on a technical skills assessment for a career and technical education (CTE) program or obtain an industry certification through an approved CTE program.
+Furthermore, students with an Individualized Education Program (IEP) or Section 504 plan would also be exempt from this requirement.

 Statutes affected: